Facing School Disciplinary Action? You Need Expert Help Now.

 Where We Can Help

-Joseph D. Lento is licensed to practice as an attorney in Pennsylvania, New Jersey, and New York, and he is qualified to serve as an attorney-advisor at any college, university, graduate or professional program, K-12 school, or training institute nationwide.
-He has represented thousands of students at over a thousand colleges and universities across the United States from coast to coast, and has unparalleled expertise in the unique practice area of Student Discipline Defense.
+Joseph D. Lento is licensed to practice as an attorney in Pennsylvania, New Jersey, and New York, and Attorney Lento is qualified to serve as an advisor at any college, university, graduate or professional program, K-12 school, or training institute nationwide.
+He has helped countless students at over a thousand colleges and universities across the United States from coast to coast, and he has unparalleled expertise in the unique practice area of Student Discipline Defense and Student Rights.
+Attorney Lento and his team have successfully resolved countless client concerns at schools and in courts throughout the United States.
 Click here to learn more about how we can help you regardless of your school's location in the United States.

 If you or your child is facing any type of student disciplinary hearing, your academic and professional future may be at stake.
 Don't risk your future career and your reputation by entering such proceedings at a disadvantage.
 Attorney Joseph D. Lento has many years of successful experience helping students deal with unfair allegations, disciplinary processes, and other school-rights-related issues.